What is prompt engineering?

 - A first-person image looking out at orange clouds during a sunrise.

-Next, find best practices for a specific workflow.
-For example, if you write marketing copy for product descriptions, explore different ways of asking for different variations, styles and levels of detail.
-On the other hand, if you are trying to understand a difficult concept, it might be helpful to ask how it compares and contrasts with a related concept as a way to help understand the differences.
+Another approach is to use best practices for a specific type of output.
+For example, when writing product descriptions for marketing copy, the AI system can be asked to use different variations, styles and levels of detail.
+For a more technical piece of writing that requires understanding a difficult concept, it might be helpful to ask how it compares with a related concept to help understand the differences.

-It's also helpful to play with the different types of input you can include in a prompt.
-A prompt could consist of examples, input data, instructions or questions.
-You might want to explore different ways of combining these.
-Even though most tools limit the amount of input, it's possible to provide instructions in one round that apply to subsequent prompts.
+It's also helpful to play with the different types of input in a prompt.
+This could include examples, input data, instructions or questions combined in different ways.
+Even though most tools limit the amount of user inputs, it's possible to provide instructions in one round that apply to subsequent prompts.

-Once you have some basic familiarity with a tool, then it's worth exploring some of its special modifiers.
+Once a user has basic familiarity with a tool, it's worth exploring its special modifiers.
 Many generative AI apps have short keywords for describing properties such as style, level of abstraction, resolution and aspect ratio, as well as methods for weighing the importance of words in the prompt.
-These can make it easier to describe specific variations more precisely and reduce time spent writing prompts.
+These can make it easier to precisely describe specific variations and reduce time spent writing effective prompts.

 It can also be worth exploring prompt engineering integrated development environments (IDEs).
-These tools help organize prompts and results for engineers to fine-tune generative AI models and for users looking to find ways to achieve a particular type of result.
-Engineering-oriented IDEs include tools such as Snorkel, PromptSource and PromptChainer.
-More user-focused prompt engineering IDEs include GPT-3 Playground, DreamStudio and Patience.
+These tools organize prompts and results for engineers to fine-tune generative AI models and for users trying to achieve a particular type of result.
+Engineering-oriented IDEs include open source tools such as Snorkel and PromptChainer.
+More user-focused prompt engineering IDEs include Playground AI and DreamStudio.